 Emergency Removals - M. G. L. c.
-71, §37H 3⁄4 and 603 CMR 53.07 Only alleviate the danger or disruption.
+71, §37H $\frac{3}{4}$ and 603 CMR 53.07 Only

+The Co-Director of Teaching and Learning or their designee may remove a student from school temporarily when a student is charged with a disciplinary offense and the continued presence of the student poses a danger to persons or property, or materially and substantially disrupts the order of the school, and, in the principal's judgment, there is no alternative available to alleviate the danger or disruption.
 In such a case, the Co-Director of Teaching and Learning or their designee shall immediately notify the Co-Director of Operations and Finance in writing of the removal and the reason for it, and describe the danger presented by the student.
 The temporary removal shall not exceed two (2) school days following the day of the emergency removal, during which time the Co-Director of Teaching and Learning or their designee shall make immediate and reasonable efforts to orally notify the student and the student's parent of: (1) the emergency removal; (2) the reason for the need for emergency removal; (3) the disciplinary offense; (4) the basis for the charge; (5) the potential consequences, including the potential length of the student's suspension; (6) the opportunity for the student to have a hearing with the Co-Director of Teaching and Learning concerning the proposed suspension, including the opportunity to dispute the charges and to present the student's explanation of the alleged incident, and for the parent to attend the hearing; (7) the date, time, and location of the hearing; and (8) the right of the student and the student's parent to interpreter services at the hearing if needed to participate.
 The Co-Director of Teaching and Learning shall also provide written notice to the student and parent in English and the primary language of the home if other than English, or other means of communication where appropriate, and include notice of the items numbered (3) - (8) in the previous sentence.
 Before the expiration of the two (2) school days, unless an extension of time for hearing is otherwise agreed to by the Co-Director of Teaching and Learning, student, and parent, the Co-Director of Teaching and Learning must provide the student an opportunity for a hearing with the principal that complies with either the short-term due process or long-term due process set forth below, as applicable, and the parent an opportunity to attend the hearing.
 Additionally, the Co-Director of Teaching and Learning is required to render a decision orally on the same day as the hearing, and in writing no later than the following school day, which meets the requirements of notice of the decision for short-term suspension or long-term suspension as set forth below, whichever is applicable.
 A principal may not remove a student from school on an emergency basis for a disciplinary offense until adequate provisions have been made for the student's safety and transportation.